 Your skin sheds naturally all the time, although you wouldn’t see it with your eyes.
 But having a sticky mix on your skin at the end of the day and through the night impedes the natural exfoliation process, making your skin look dull and possibly clogging pores.
 Washing your face with a regular cleanser at night helps your skin’s shedding process, even if it does not contain any actual exfoliating agents.

 Even with proper moisturizing, we lose water through the skin throughout the day and night in what is called transepidermal water loss (TEWL).
 Not washing your face on a particular night probably also means that you are not applying any treatment products either, that would replenish hydration.
 I’ve always wondered why my skin felt grimy, yet parched the morning after not washing (and treating) my face.
 Well…after 24 hours of TEWL without replenishment, skin will lose its suppleness…

 5. Missed Opportunity

 Your skin acts differently at night than it does during the day.
 If not washing your face at night also means not applying any treatment before bed, that means you are missing out on nourishing your skin in a major way during a time when its in peak recovery mode.
-If have issues with break-outs, you are also missing out on helping your skin battle pimples and other issues without the typical day-time interference like sunscreen and make-up.
+If you have issues with break-outs, you are also missing out on helping your skin battle pimples and other issues without the typical day-time interferences like pollution, sunscreen and make-up.
 So even if not-washing your face once in a while isn’t a big deal, not treating your skin is still a missed opportunity.